 Power of Attorney

-A Power of Attorney is a legal document you use to allow another person to act for you.
+A POA is a legal document you use to allow another person to act for you WHILE YOU ARE ALIVE.

 Both you, and the appointed person (your agent) need to have your signature notarized.

 A POA specifies the powers you give to your agent.